rolandyuwy/tp/docs/UserGuide.md

 Result Box          | A panel which displays the response messages relevant to you while using the application Command Box         | A text field for you to type your commands

-The figure below (Figure 4) provides a breakdown of the food item components displayed in the food list:
+Figure 4 provides a breakdown of the food item components displayed in the food list:

 ![Food Item UI Diagram](images/FoodItemUIDiagram.png)